MaterializeInc/materialize/doc/user/content/transform-data/patterns/temporal-filters.md

 ### Periodically Emit Results

-Suppose you want to count the number of records in each 1 minute time window, grouped by an `id` column, and emit a single result at the end of each window.
+Suppose you want to count the number of records in each 1 minute time window, grouped by an `id` column.
+You don't care to receive every update as it happens; instead, you would prefer Materialize to emit a single result at the end of each window.
 Materialize [date functions](/sql/functions/#date-and-time-func) are helpful for use cases like this where you want to bucket records into time windows.

 The strategy for this example is to put an initial temporal filter on the input (say, 30 days) to bound it, use the [`date_bin` function](/sql/functions/date-bin) to bin records into 1 minute windows, use a second temporal filter to emit results at the end of the window, and finally apply a third temporal filter shorter than the first (say, 7 days) to set how long results should persist in Materialize.

 1. First, create a table for the input records.